-Only holders of Class B common stock have voting rights.
+Only holders of Class B common stock, whether held jointly or individually, have voting rights.
 Our bylaws do not prohibit us from paying dividends on any classes of stock.
 However, no dividends have been declared to date.

 Our bylaws generally permit stock and participation certificates to be retired at the discretion of our Board of Directors and in accordance with our capitalization plans, provided prescribed capital standards have been met.
-At December 31, 2021, we exceeded the prescribed standards.
+At December 31, 2022, we exceeded the prescribed standards.
 We do not anticipate any significant changes in capital that would affect the normal retirement of stock.